RebeccaHartley/castle-farm/content/farming.md

 ## The Flock

-The farm is also home to a herd of sheep, with lambing taking place in the spring.
+The farm is also home to a flock of sheep, with lambing taking place in the spring.
 The two lucky boys, Thor a Texel tup and Harry a Charollais tup, have their pick of around 140 Suffolk cross Border Leicester ewes!